imann128/Image-Generation-Prompts-A-B-Testing/README.md

 ## Overview

-The dataset is built on 10,000 real prompts from [DiffusionDB](https://huggingface.co/datasets/poloclub/diffusiondb) — actual user inputs to Stable Diffusion — augmented with synthetic columns where `user_rating` is a function of prompt characteristics (length, style keywords, model version, CFG scale) rather than random noise. `generation_time` is modeled from steps, resolution, and sampler speed.
+The dataset is built on 10,000 real prompts from [DiffusionDB](https://huggingface.co/datasets/poloclub/diffusiondb) — actual user inputs to Stable Diffusion and is augmented with synthetic columns where `user_rating` is a function of prompt characteristics (length, style keywords, model version, CFG scale) rather than random noise. `generation_time` is modeled from steps, resolution, and sampler speed.
 This gives the data a causal structure that behaves like real platform telemetry, while the prompt text and metadata come from real user behaviour.

 ---